codemonisha/scripting-/1.txt

 #!/bin/bash
-echo Hi this is $1
+echo Hi this is $name
-echo I am from $2
+echo I am from $place